somsubhra04/somsubhra04.github.io/_pages/about.md

 <details markdown="1"><summary><b>More ...</b></summary>
 {: .notice--info}
-Btw, incase you aren't a Bengali, I'm pronounced as "SHome-SHuBH-ro" :)
+Btw, incase you aren't a Bengali, I'm pronounced as "SHome-SHuBH-ro" (সোমশুভ্র) :) I am named by my maternal grandmother.
+Here's what ChatGPT (almost accurately) states when questioned the meaning -  "Derived from Sanskrit, it can be broken down into two parts: 'Soma' which refers to the moon, and 'Subhra' meaning bright or pure.
+Thus, the name can be interpreted as 'bright like the moon' or 'pure moonlight'"
 {: .notice--info}
 </details>